-Once potatoes have sprouted put seed potatoes where the temperature is between 60-70℉ and where they will be exposed to light.
-This encourages the potatoes to sprout more (a process called ‘chitting’).
+Put seed potatoes where the temperature is between 60-70℉ and where they will be exposed to light.
+This encourages the potatoes to sprout (a process called ‘chitting’).
 Once potatoes have sprouted, if potatoes are larger than an egg, cut it into pieces.
 Ensure each cut piece has 2-3 eyes.

 Allow cut potatoes to dry at room temperature for 2-3 days to give cut edges time to heal or scab over.
 When the edges feel leathery with no signs of moisture, they have properly dried.
 Smaller potatoes (about the size of an egg) can be left whole.
 Discard any potatoes with soft spots.

 4. Plant potatoes at the correct time

 Potatoes are frost-sensitive, and the plants will die in a hard frost.
 If plants are killed by frost, harvest potatoes no matter the size, within a week or two to keep them from rotting.

 5. How to grow potatoes in containers?
 Pick a container, any container